-The availability of an operator and of qualified staff influences the decommissioning strategy.
+The availability of an operator and of qualified staff is also depending on the decommissioning strategy.
 Over long periods of time operators may change or even disappear and qualified staff may not be available, in particular in the case of phasing out nuclear power.